dkworks108/Predicting-Student-Test-Scores/README.md

 This project focuses on predicting student test scores using machine learning techniques.
 It aims to analyze how different factors affect academic performance.
+The dataset includes features such as study hours, attendance, and previous scores.